tiffanyfay/bootiful-kubernetes-operators-workshop/workshop/content/exercises/graalvm.md

 ```
 {% endraw %}

-In the case your **application has to recover or scale rapidly, startup time and compute resources become a concern**.
-If an application starts slowly, it might mean your app cannot scale fast enough to handle a sudden increase in demand, and **if it consumes a lot of resources (memory, CPU, etc) and scales to a large degree, that means increased cost**.
+In the case, your **application has to recover or scale rapidly, startup time and compute resources become a concern**.
+If an application starts slowly, it might mean your app cannot scale fast enough to handle a sudden increase in demand, and **if it consumes a lot of resources (memory, CPU, etc.) and scales to a large degree, that means increased cost**.

 Making sure we can **optimize both performance (start time) and resource consumption can be a game changer in the cloud**.
 Let's see how Spring solves this problem for you!